 Install the New Ignitor: Position the new ignitor in place, just like the old one.
-Handle the ignitor very carefully; it is fragile, and if it chips or cracks you can't use it.
+Handle the ignitor very carefully; it is fragile, and if it chips or cracks, you can't use it.
 Secure the ignitor with the two screws.
 Plug the wires or harness into the ignitor.
 If yours has wire nuts, connect the wires using new ceramic wire nuts.

 Caution: Do not use plastic wire nuts, which would melt in the oven.
-Thus the reason for ceramic wire nuts.

 Replace Oven Cover Plate and Oven Racks: Replace the cover plate on the bottom of the oven and secure it with the two screws at the rear of the plate.
 Install the oven racks and you are ready to test the oven's operation.